minidomo/Mini-Bot/README.md

 - Added `shuffle` command
   - Shuffles the queue when there's at least 3 tracks in the queue.
   - Usage: `!!shuffle`
+- Updated dependencies for `youtube-search` in `package-lock.json` to remove vulnerabilities